Frequently Asked Questions

 Q. What is the process of using a scopist?

-When I’m finished scoping, I will upload the edited file and a dictionary of any globals I created to Dropbox and let you know your job is complete.
+When I’m finished editing, I will upload the edited file, along with a dictionary of any globals I created, to Dropbox and let you know your job is complete.

 Q. What references do you use?

-A. Morson's English Guide for Court Reporters and A Court Reporter's Guide to Medical Terminology.
+A. Morson's English Guide for Court Reporters, Bad Grammar/Good Punctuation by Margie Wakeman Wells, and A Court Reporter's Guide to Medical Terminology.
 I also use The Merriam-Webster Dictionary and a variety of online sources.

 Q. What forms of payment do you accept?